Indian Australians: Socio-economic status

 In 2016, it was revealed 54.6% of Indian migrants in Australia hold a bachelor's degree or a higher educational degree, more than three times Australia's national average of 17.2% in 2011, making them the most educated demographic group in Australia.

 India annually contributes the largest number of migrants to both Australia and New Zealand.
-According to census figures from 2016, among India-born residents in Australia, the median income was $785, higher than the corresponding figure for all overseas-born residents at $615, and all Australia-born residents at $688.
+According to census figures from 2016, among India-born residents in Australia, the median weekly income was $785, higher than the corresponding figure for all overseas-born residents at $615, and all Australia-born residents at $688.

 A 2022 survey by Carnegie Endowment for International Peace and Johns Hopkins University School of Advanced International Studies found that 43% of Indian Australians identified with the Australian Labor Party, The Coalition at 26% support, 15% with the Australian Greens, 5% for One Nation Party.

 In popular media

 "Indians and the Antipodes: Networks, Boundaries and Circulation" 2018 book edited by Sekhar Bandyopadhyay and Jane Buckingham "is the first book that seeks to juxtapose histories of Indian migration to Australia and New Zealand in a comparative framework to show their interconnectedness as well as dissimilarities.
 Side by side with stories of collective suffering and struggles of the diaspora, it focuses on individual resilience, enterprise and social mobility.
 It analyses 'White Australia' and 'White New Zealand' policies of the early twentieth century to point to their interconnected histories.
 It also looks critically at the more recent migration, its changing nature and the challenges it poses to both the migrant communities and the host societies."